 8 May 1945: The Jews of Themar in Germany

-08 May 1945: The Jews of Themar in Germany
+08 May 1945: the Jews of Themar in Germany

-On the 8th April [1945], we reached Themar in Thüringen, the birth town of my father. …
+On April 8 [1945] we reached Themar in Thuringia, the town of my father’s birth. …

 In the last weeks of the war we heard a lot about the discovery of the concentration camps.

-were murdered, 6 million Jews. . . .
+It’s hard to imagine what happened there.
+Thousands and hundreds of thousands were murdered, 6 million Jews. . .

-I was grateful that I was still alive at the end of the war, and could assist the Allies, primarily the United States, in some small way, to free Europe and save some fragment
+I was grateful to be alive at the end of the war and to be able to help the Allies, especially the United States, in some way to liberate Europe and save some of the remaining Jews.

 Because of the Shoah, I cannot forgive the perpetrators, and the